-The key audit matter How the matter was addressed in our audit We focused on this area because: The Group has recognized goodwill in the amount of QR 303 million and represents 3% of the Group's total assets.
-Our audit procedures in this area included the following, among others: Assessing the competence and capabilities of the staff within the Group who performed the impairment testing; • The goodwill arose as a result of acquisition of a subsidiary which is a separate cash-generating unit (CGU) of the Group. • Involving our own valuation specialists to support us in challenging the recoverable amount derived by the Group, in particular: The annual impairment testing of goodwill is considered to be a key audit matter due to the complexity of the accounting requirements and the significant judgement required in determining the assumptions to be used to estimate the recoverable amount.
+The key audit matter

+We focused on this area because:

+•The Group has recognized goodwill in the amount of QR 303 million and represents 3% of the Group's total assets.

+•The goodwill arose as a result of acquisition of a subsidiary which is a separate cashgenerating unit (CGU) of the Group

+•The annual impairment testing of goodwill is considered to be a key audit matter due to the complexity of the accounting requirements and the significant judgement required in determining the assumptions to be used to estimate the recoverable amount.
 The recoverable amount of the CGU, which is based on the higher of the value-in-use or fair value less costs to sell, has been derived from discounted forecast cash flow model.
 This model uses several key assumptions, including estimates of projected cash flows, terminal value growth rates, margins, growth rates and the weighted-average cost of capital (discount rate).
-Assessing the appropriateness of the methodology used by the Group to assess impairment; and Assessing the appropriateness of the key assumptions used in impairment model including projected cash flows, terminal value growth rate, margins, growth rates and the weighted-average cost of capital (discount rate) etc. which included comparing these inputs with externally derived data as well as our knowledge of the client and the industry; Evaluating the adequacy of the consolidated financial statement disclosures including the disclosures of key assumptions and judgments.